hyoklee/hyoklee/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on DAOS Spack package.
+- 🔭 I’m currently working on Sunspot.
 - 🌱 I’m currently learning Kotlin.
 - 👯 I’m looking to collaborate on cdm-kotlin.
 <!--